 And if I’m creating a website remarketing audience, I will always have “WCA,” i.e. Website Custom Audience, at the beginning of the name, followed with the domain name, page URL, and the number of days.

-If you’re serious about testing your Facebook ad campaigns – and you should be – then the first step is to set up at least a few ad variations.
+If you’re serious about testing your Facebook ad campaigns (and you should be), first set up at least a few ad variations.

 Later this will allow you to see exactly which of the ad images are getting higher clickthrough rates and relevance scores.

 If you don’t have any images of your own, you can access the vast library of Shutterstock images and use them for free for your ads – saving both time AND money.

 Just click on “Free Stock Images,” enter a few keywords to filter the images and select the ones you like the most.

 And if you’re worried about using stock photos for your ads, you shouldn’t be.
 I’ve had success with these images not just for simple page likes campaigns, but even lead generation campaigns.